uloco/Halve/index.md

 ## Hey there!

 I'm Umut, nice to meet you!
-I am a Senior Sotware Engineer focused on UI and UX development & design, currently working at [Smokeless](https://smokeless.world) in Munich, Germany.
+I'm a Lead Software Engineer focused on UI and UX development & design.
+Currently in Munich, Germany.

 Feel free to contact me about anything on your mind.